Tiny House Building Workshops

 This series will culminate in a week-long Tiny House Building Workshop retreat from Saturday, November 4 through Saturday, November 11.
 Lodging (camping & cabins) and meals will be available on site.
 Stay tuned for details and pricing.

 Thoreau built his cabin in the spring of 1845 for a total of 28 dollars and 12 ½ cents.
 Our budgets may be different than his was, but our desire to use natural, sustainable, and recycled materials is the same.

-The cost of each one-day workshop is $85, and each two-day workshop is $160, camping included.
+The cost of each two-day workshop is $220, which includes camping and 4 meals: lunch on Saturday through lunch on Sunday.
 Attend one or attend them all.
 (But attend them all.)
-Individual registration for each weekend is required: